-It’s the age old question, or rather, one that’s permeated fashion’s round tables and think pieces for the last year and change: Is Vetements cool?
-The brand, launched by a collective in 2014 and helmed by Georgian-born Maison Martin Margiela alum (and now Balenciaga artistic director) Demna Gvasalia, has become known for its ’90s streetwear-tinged duds, ironic, pricey logoed wares (like that now infamous Spring 2016 DHL t-shirt, or the Champion-inspired sweats), and awkward silhouettes (formerly oversized with elongated sleeves, a look that was subsequently copied by every brand from New York to Paris; more recently shrunken, so get ready to see plenty of tight, ill-fitting clothes on the Spring 2017 runways).
+It’s the age-old question, or rather, one that’s dominated fashion’s think pieces of late: Is Vetements cool?
+The brand, launched by a collective and helmed by Georgian-born Maison Martin Margiela alum (and now Balenciaga artistic director) Demna Gvasalia, has become known for its ’90s streetwear-tinged duds, ironic, pricey logoed wares (like that now infamous Spring 2016 DHL t-shirt, or the Champion-inspired sweats), and awkward silhouettes (formerly oversized with elongated sleeves, a look that was subsequently copied by every brand from New York to Paris; more recently shrunken, so get ready to see plenty of tight, ill-fitting clothes on the Spring 2017 runways).
 Kanye West is a fan (which, if I’m being honest, doesn’t really help the brand’s indie cred), as are a slew of fashion editors, street style stars, and moneyed cool chasers.
 But a few weeks ago, Lorde, the world’s coolest teenager, tweeted, “Vetements is uncool now.”
 Woah.
 Bomb dropped.
 “We did that pretty fast,” the 19-year-old New Zealander continued.
 “Planet Earth came in hot for a solid year and now your lame friend down the road is buying a DHL tee.”
 Ouch.
 Earthshattering stuff.

 When Vetements began hitting its stride after its Fall 2015 show in a seedy Paris sex club, fashion’s powers that be swooned, gushed, and propped the brand up on a pedestal.
 “Fashion people are neophiliacs,” said Dr. Valerie Steele, the director and chief curator of the Museum at FIT.
 “They’re in love with things that are new, especially when there’s a new designer who seems to be doing a new kind of fashion—that’s raw meat to fashionistas.
 Fashion editors and buyers really fall in love fast with the new, hot, young designer, particularly if he—and unfortunately it’s usually a he—is doing something that is or seems significantly different from what everybody else is doing.
 [Insiders] certainly do have that lemming-like ability to go rushing off a cliff after their favorite new person.”